Learning resources about First Nations, Inuit and Métis across Canada

 An article from Statistics Canada using data from the 2021 Census of Population.
 It provides a portrait of the Indigenous languages spoken by First Nations, Inuit and Métis in Canada, highlighting the diversity of Indigenous languages by geographic region.

-This article from the Canadian Encyclopedia is a great resource to understand the wide variety of Indigenous languages and dialects that are spoken across Canada.
+A resource to better understand the wide variety of Indigenous languages and dialects spoken across Canada.

-Vast collection of First Nations-, Inuit- and Métis-created films from different periods of history and on a variety of subjects.
+Vast collection of Indigenous-made films on a variety of subjects.

 The work of these popular Indigenous musicians celebrates their cultures and shines a light on important issues for First Nations, Inuit and Métis.

-Through this online resource, the McMichael Canadian Art Collection offers unique access to works created by artists from Kinngait (Cape Dorset).
+This online resource offers unique access to works created by artists from Kinngait (Cape Dorset).
 Visitors are invited to browse some 4,000 works, and to create their own sharable virtual exhibits.

-The repatriated Potlatch Collection at the U'mista Cultural Centre tells an epic story of the resistance and resilience of the Kwakwaka'wakw.
+An exhibit that tells the epic story of the resistance and resilience of the Kwakwaka'wakw.

 Reconciliation

-The archives of the National Centre for Truth and Reconciliation include various resources on residential schools and related topics.
+Archives of the National Centre for Truth and Reconciliation that include various resources on residential schools and related topics.

 A publication for students and an educator's guide to starting conversations on missing children and unmarked burial sites at residential schools across Canada.

-This learning resource has been co-created with Indigenous educators, knowledge keepers, Elders, as well as residential school Survivors and their families.
+A learning resource co-created with Indigenous educators, knowledge keepers, Elders, as well as residential school Survivors and their families.
 The site includes lesson plans to help teachers shed light on some of the lesser-known stories about residential schools as well as on the efforts to locate and commemorate unmarked burials.

 Trailblazers